 The carbonate system provides acid buffering through two alkaline compounds: bicarbonate and carbonate.
 These compounds are usually found with two hardness ions: calcium and magnesium (Shaw et al., 2004).
 Calcium is the most abundant cation found in Wisconsin lakes.
 Its abundance is related to the presence of calcium-bearing minerals in the lake watershed (Shaw et al., 2004).
 Aquatic organisms such as native mussels use calcium in their shells.
 The aquatic invasive zebra mussel tends to need calcium levels greater than 20 mg/L to maintain shell growth.
-In lakes with calcium levels below 20 mg/L, it is still possible for mussels (native or invasive) to survive, however, successful reproduction and growth becomes difficult (Bartell et al., 2007).
-The average calcium level in Bearskin Lake is 12.1, which is an indication that zebra mussels could flourish if they were introduced to the lake (Figure 35).
+The average calcium level in Bearskin Lake is 12.1, which is an indication that zebra mussels could flourish if introduced (Figure 35).
 Magnesium levels are shown in Figure 36.